szaitseff/szaitseff.github.io/README.md

 <a href="#advanced-cs"> *Advanced CS* </a> - corresponds roughly to the final year of a computer science curriculum, taking electives according to the student's interests <br>
 <a href="#projects"> *Projects* </a> - to validate, consolidate, and display the knowledge

-With my progress in CS, I've got a particular interest in Data Science and Machine Learning and complemented the original CS Curriculum with the best available online and offline DS courses.
+With my progress in CS, I've got a particular interest in Data Science and Machine Learning and complemented the original CS Curriculum with some of the best available online and offline DS courses.
 Therefore, I've added the whole new section on Data Science and Machine Learning, which comes the first below.

 <h2 align="center" id="ds"> Data Science and Machine Learning </h2>
 <h3 align="center"> My activities in DS and ML complementary to the main CS Curriculum </h3>